What You’ll Need to Become a Graphic Designer

 Life After Graduation: Career Paths & Possibilities for the Graphic Designer

 Now that we’ve outlined how to become a graphic designer, you may be wondering what you can expect after graduation.
-As mentioned, there are many different career opportunities you can pursue with this major – but what exactly can you do with a degree in graphic design?
-Depending on your specific skillset, strengths, and areas of interest, you may want to consider the following options when planning your future:
+As mentioned, there are many different career opportunities you can pursue with this major and graphic designers work in various industries requiring their skills – but what exactly can you do with a graphic design degree?
+From advertising agencies working with clients, to behind the scenes roles working for a brand creating layouts and illustrations… the possibilities for graphic design are endless.
+Depending on your specific skill set, strengths, and areas of interest, you may want to consider the following options when planning your future:

 Top 10 Careers For Individuals With a Degree in Graphic Design: